-I’m frequently asked what companies or products I recommend, so I created a list of different products or services that I recommend.
+I’m frequently asked what companies or products I recommend, so I created a list of different products or services that I personally recommend.
 These are companies that I either personally use, have used, or extensively researched and am comfortable recommending them.
 I would not recommend a product that I didn’t believe in and recommend 100%.

 Betterment – Betterment takes the top spot in my book for an all-in-one, online, fully automated investment option.
 Their proprietary technology guides you through a questionnaire to determine your risk capacity (how aggressive or conservative you want to be).
 They then recommend a diversified portfolio of funds, with the appropriate amount allocated towards stocks, bonds and cash, given the results of your risk score.
 The investments inside of the portfolio are Vanguard funds.
 They can perform automatic rebalancing, which is huge.
 And they can perform tax-loss-harvesting for non-IRA accounts.
 Their reporting and tech offering is top-notch.
 In all, they are an excellent option for someone willing to be a very low fee, for an automated and tech focused option.